kgrama/gmat-cli/wiki/Technical-Details.md

 # Technical Details

 This page explains the internals of GMAT storage: block formats, encoding schemes, and the tradeoffs between accuracy, compression, and sparsity handling.
+All operations run on CPU—no GPU required.

 ## GMAT Storage Architecture